nextgenbio/nextgenbio/workshops_08.md

 ---
 layout: page
 title: About
-permalink: /workshops/
+permalink: /workshops_08/
-date: 2019-12-10
+date: 2019-05-06
 ---

 ## The next workshop

-The next workshop will run on 16-17th January 2019 at the University of Leeds.
-It will cover accessing, using and setting up high-performance computing on remote servers.
-Some familiarity with command line will be needed, but please [contact us](mailto:nextgenbiolstars@gmail.com) if you are not sure whether your familiarity is enough :-).
+The next workshop will run on 16-17th December 2019 at the University of Leeds.
+It will cover project organisation, command line for the analysis of next-generation sequencing data and introduction to cloud computing.

 ### Venue